osully1/code-test-zip/README.md

 1. Accept user input of a zip code
 2. Fetch location details about that zip code from the [Zippopotomus](https://www.zippopotam.us) API.
 3. Display the location details.
-4. Hit it with the pretty stick; personalize the composition with some tasteful visual flair.
+4. Hit it with the pretty stick; make the component look as good as you can.

 ## Requirements